adouge/solensim/readme.txt

 only an iPython interface is so far implemented.
 WIP help text will display upon script loading.

+m_script.m is the MATLAB code; the Python-MATLAB interface is in place, but we haven't yet figured out a way to introduce it well into the python program.

     Copyright 2020 Anton Douginets, Andrii Yanovets

     solensim is free software: you can redistribute it and/or modify